ros2-gbp/ublox_dgnss-release/README.md

 # ROS2 UBX NAV Messages

-The following messages may be outputed.
+The following messages may be outputted.
 They included a `std_msgs/Header header` with the remainder of the fields matching the UBX output.
 Note that field names use different notation as the UBX field name notation is not compliant with the ROS IDL field names.
 ```
 /ubx_esf_meas

 /ubx_esf_status
+/ubx_mon_comms
 /ubx_nav_clock
 /ubx_nav_cov
 /ubx_nav_dop